sleevi/cabforum-docs/docs/SMCWG-charter.md

-1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement based upon a publicly-available audit or attestation scheme relevant to the issuance of S/MIME certificates.
-This includes, but is not limited to, the following
+1. A Certificate Issuer eligible for voting membership in the SMCWG MUST have a publicly-available audit report or attestation statement based upon a publicly-available audit criteria or attestation scheme relevant to the issuance of S/MIME certificates.
+This includes, but is not limited to, the following schemes and criteria:
-   schemes:

     * WebTrust for CAs v.2.0 or newer; or
     * ETSI EN 319 411-1, which includes normative references to ETSI EN 319 401